epfly6/RepentanceAPIIssueTracker/README.md

 * The "documentation" label can be used to track issues / inconsistencies with the official documentation.
 Keep in mind that these are not very important, because the documentation will likely be entirely redone and unofficial versions exist.
 * The "enhancement" and "bug" labels are self-explanatory, new features for / extensions to the API are enhancements, while functions with certain broken arguments or unintended behavior are bugs.
 * The "repentance" label marks that an issue only applies to the Repentance version of the API
+* The "fixed in patch" label marks that an issue has been fixed in an upcoming patch.
+When the patch comes out, the issue will be closed.
+If an issue is found to not actually be fixed, it should be reopened and have this label removed.
 * The "meta" label is for suggestions for / problems with the issue tracker itself.